ziqkimi308/windows-active-directory-ubuntu-administration-lab/README.md

 ```

 Both approaches are documented — showing awareness of the ongoing transition from syslog to journald in modern Ubuntu.

 ---

-## Key Concepts (Interview Ready)

-**What is Active Directory and why do companies use it?**
-AD is Microsoft's directory service for centralised identity and access management.
-It lets admins manage users, computers, and permissions from a single place rather than configuring each machine individually.

-**What is a GPO and how does it get applied?**
-A Group Policy Object is a set of configuration rules applied to users or computers in an AD domain.
-GPOs are linked to OUs, sites, or the domain itself, and are processed at startup (computer policy) or login (user policy).

-**What is the difference between `chmod 770` and `chmod 777`?**
-`chmod 770` grants full access to the owner and group only — everyone else is denied. `chmod 777` grants full access to all users including unauthenticated or low-privilege ones, which is a security risk and should almost never be used in production.

-**How would you find out who last logged into a Linux server?**
-Run `last` to see recent login history, or `sudo journalctl _SYSTEMD_UNIT=sshd.service` for SSH-based logins on modern Ubuntu.

-**What Event ID would you look for if someone's account was locked out?**
-Event ID **4740** — Account Locked Out.
-Cross-reference with 4625 (failed logons) in the minutes prior to understand the cause.

----